-Winchester — A mystery lies at the heart of Winchester’s multiple connection to abolitionist John Brown’s violent Oct.
-16, 1859, raid on Harpers Ferry, W.Va.
+Winchester — A mystery lies at the heart of Winchester’s multiple connections to abolitionist John Brown’s violent Oct.
+16, 1859, Raid on Harpers Ferry, W.Va.

 The first man killed in the raid — an operation begun in hopes of seizing weapons from the town’s federal armory to free the nation’s slaves — was Hayward Shepherd, a free black man from Winchester.

 Although Shepherd was buried in his hometown with great ceremony, his burial site in what was referred to as the “Old Colored Cemetery” is unknown today.

 As The John Brown 150th Anniversary Quad-State Committee gets ready to start commemorating the raid with events starting in April, Sally Coates, visitor and community relations manager for the Winchester-Frederick County Convention and Visitors Bureau, is trying to give Hayward Shepherd his due.

 By 1901, The [Winchester] Evening Star reported the grave of Shepherd was in a sad state.
 “Nearly forty years have passed and his people are now enjoying the privileges of the free-born, but his grave remains solitary and impoverished and neglected,” the paper stated.

 The 1901 article that describes Shepherd’s neglected grave doesn’t state the cemetery’s location.